 To compute GPA:

-Divide total grade points earned by total number of term hours completed.
+Divide total grade points earned by total number of semester hours completed.

-Organizations honoring students who have achieved distinction in academic areas of service.
+Organizations honoring students who have achieved distinction in academic areas or service.

 A course that is a combination of content delivered through Blackboard and face-to-face classroom instruction.

-Primary academic program a student chooses to pursue based on his or her personal and career goals for the future.
+Primary academic program a student chooses to pursue based on the student’s personal and career goals for the future.

 My San Jac GPS